PayBreak/retailer-integration-guide/_includes/merchant_api.md

 requests.
 This allows items that have been dispatched to the customer to be settled at the next settlement date.
 Items that are unfulfilled will not be settled.

-See the Process Example for checkout_type 2 for a worked example explaining the handling of order items.

 ##### Fulfilment Request